AusAlert will be ready to use in October 2026, but before it launches, the system will be tested in local communities.

 It will look something like this:

-Text in a notification bubble on a phone screen that says: Critical AusAlert.
+Text in a notification bubble on a phone screen that says: Priority AusAlert.
 Test message - AusAlert.
 This is a test of AusAlert, Australia's new emergency warning system.
 No action is required.
 In an actual emergency, follow the instructions in the alert to keep yourself and others safe.
 Visit www.ausalert.gov.au for more information.
 This message is authorised by the Australian Government.

 The alert will sound like this: